dougeby/IntuneDocs/intune/android-kiosk-enroll.md

 Intune helps you deploy apps and settings to Android kiosk devices.
 For specific details about Android enterprise, see [Android enterprise requirements](https://support.google.com/work/android/answer/6174145?hl=en&ref_topic=6151012).

-Devices that you manage in this way are enrolled in Intune without a user account.
-They have no association with any end user.
-They aren't intended for personal use applications or apps that have a strong requirement for user-specific account data such as Outlook or Gmail.
+Devices that you manage in this way are enrolled in Intune without a user account and aren't associated with any end user.
+They're not intended for personal use applications or apps that have a strong requirement for user-specific account data such as Outlook or Gmail.

 ## Device requirements